-1. I use my food processor to cut the potatoes because it’s so fast (about 50 seconds to slice all the potatoes) and it cuts the potatoes evenly, which helps them bake evenly.
+1. I use my food processor to cut the potatoes because it’s so fast.
+It takes about 50 seconds to slice all the potatoes.
+And it cuts the potatoes evenly, which helps them bake evenly.

 2. I recommend making the Vegan Soy-Free Sour Cream the day before.
 It’s an easy recipe and doesn’t take much time, but it does need to set up in the frig, so making it a day or two (or three) ahead works great.

-3. The Potato Nachos recipe calls for one recipe of Vegan Sour Cream and one recipe of Healthy Cheese Sauce, but you’ll probably only use half that much.
-So why make a full recipe?
-Because any less than that doesn’t blend smooth in a blender.
-So I make a full recipe of each and save the extra for burritos (or something else) later in the week.
+3. The Potato Nachos recipe calls for one recipe of Vegan Sour Cream and one recipe of Healthy Cheese Sauce, but you may not use that much.
+Use the extra for burritos (or something else) later in the week.
 It’s never a problem getting the leftovers eaten! 🙂

 4. You can include black beans in the toppings to make this a hearty, filling meal.

 5. Experiment with other toppings if you’d like.
 Some ideas include diced avocado, guacamole, croutons, corn, bell peppers (be nice to your tummy and avoid the hot ones), fresh diced red onion or sweet onion, and fresh cilantro.

 These amazing Potato Nachos are not only gluten-free, vegan, and good-for-you, but they are also absolutely scrumptious!!

 - 2 pounds russet potatoes (about 4 medium), scrubbed or peeled